Special Educational Needs & Disabilities (SEND)

 Inclusion at Keeble:

 At Keeble we celebrate every child's individual strengths, we know no two learners are alike.
-We provide an enriching curriculum full of opportunities for children with different skills, interests and talents in which to thrive and experience success.
-We also actively encourage children to be resilient and persevere when faced with difficulties.
-We know that everyone is good at different things and face different challenges, including children and adults.
-We often discuss this as a whole school during worship and also in our classes, remembering our Christian values of kindness, friendship and respect.
-At Keeble we provide children with a secure and caring environment, and do everything we possibly can to help them to flourish as a unique individual.
+We provide an enriching curriculum full of opportunities for children with different skills, interests and talents which enable our children to thrive and experience success.
+We recognise that all our children have different strengths and face their own challenges.
+We actively encourage children to be resilient and persevere when faced with challenges by providing children with the tools and skills they need to succeed.
+We highlight our differences and celebrate them during our daily collective worship and also in our classes, remembering our school values, love, kindness, self-belief and aspiration.
+At Keeble, we provide children with a secure and caring environment, and do everything we possibly can to help them to flourish as a unique individual.

 Across North Yorkshire, a range of specialist support and provision services such as educational psychologists and Early Years advisory teachers work in partnership with schools and other settings to promote inclusion, achievement and to secure better outcomes for children and young people with SEND.

 At Keeble we know that sometimes children benefit from work with specialist services.
 This means a professional outside the Academy may visit and work with, support and advise Academy staff, in order to ensure that every child’s needs are met.
 The specialist professional will make recommendations and advise on appropriate strategies and progress targets, which may include some individual support; changing some aspects of teaching; a group run by Academy staff under the guidance of the external professional; group or individual work with the external professional.